Redpanda in Kubernetes

 CRDs for the Redpanda Operator include Flux CRDs.
 Flux manages the Redpanda Helm chart through the HelmRelease resource.

 You can run Redpanda on managed Kubernetes services as well as in bare-metal environments.
-Managed Kubernetes services offer simpler deployment and maintenance, while bare-metal environments provide complete control and potential cost efficiencies.
+Managed Kubernetes services offer simpler deployment and maintenance, while bare-metal environments provide complete control and cost efficiencies.

 Managed Kubernetes